Foot Health

 Verrucae Removal

 Quick and Painless Verrucae treatment using Verrutop, a powerful Nitric Zinc Complex.
 Suitable for diabetics and children.
-89% success rate in clinical trials
+89% success rate in clinical trials.

 Plantar Fasciitis and Heel Pain

 Using a combination of exercises to help strengthen the feet.
-Massage, pressure point release, stretching and taping for pain management helping heal foot pain
+Massage, pressure point release, stretching and taping for pain management helping heal foot pain.

 Damaged, Split & Ingrown Nail Correction